 Q: What is the difference between a saliva hormone level test and a blood hormone level test?

 A: A saliva hormone level test can be more accurate than a blood hormone level test, which is why it is becoming the more commonly recommended exam.
 In fact, the saliva hormone test is the test recognized by the World Health Organization and the type of test suggested by Dr. John Lee.
 Saliva hormones are very stable and the samples do not need to be refrigerated.
 Blood samples, on the other hand, are suggested for those who cannot create the level of saliva needed to complete the collection process.
 We are now offering easy blood spot tests as an alternative to saliva tests.

 Q: Why should I take a hormone level test?

 A: Low hormone levels can mean that you are entering perimenopause or menopause, in which case you can start a natural hormone replacement program for any discomfort you are facing.
 However, there are cases where low hormone levels indicate a medical problem and you may need to seek medical attention.
 A doctor might order a hormone level test to rule out certain conditions, or to diagnose you correctly.
 Hormone level tests are not just for menopause.

 Q: Can I test my hormone levels at home?

 A: There are now highly accurate home test kits you can do to collect your samples without needing to visit your physician.
-These are saliva hormone level tests.
-You take a sample of your saliva and send it to the lab where it is carefully analyzed and you are sent the results.
+These are saliva, and/or blood spot or urine hormone level tests.
+You take a sample and send it to the lab where it is carefully analyzed and you are sent the results.
 Many women prefer this method because it allows you to collect your own sample, even if your doctor is not interested in checking your hormone levels.
-The saliva hormone level test is also more accurate and less invasive than blood tests.

 Q: Does a low hormone level result mean that I am in menopause?